Ulmus minor 'Stricta': Varieties

 An Ulmus stricta parvifolia, a "less common" form of Cornish elm, was described by Lindley in A Synopsis of British Flora, arranged according to the Natural Order (1829), from trees in Cornwall and North Devon, with "leaves much smaller" than Cornish elm, "less oblique at the base, finely and regularly crenate" and "acuminate" rather than, as in Cornish elm, "cuspidate".
 Melville considered Goodyer's elm a variety of Cornish elm.
 Some nurseries listed 'Dickson's Golden Elm' as form of Cornish elm.

 Hybrids

 It has been suggested that the cultivar 'Daveyi' is a natural hybrid of Wych elm and Cornish elm; likewise 'Exoniensis'.
-The botanist F. J. Fontaine conjectured that the cultivar Ulmus 'Purpurea' is related to the Cornish elm.
+F. J. Fontaine conjectured that the cultivar Ulmus 'Purpurea' is related to the Cornish elm.